 06 June 1944: Returned to France on D-Day and landed at ‘Queen’ Beach.
 It fought around Caen until the enemy surrendered.
 It then advanced north through Belgium and Holland to the Rhine and Bremen.

 Next of Kin:Son of Christophe John and Kathrine Penney, of Whitechapel, London.

 Groesbeek Panel: 4

-It is believed that the unknown at the unknown at Arnhem-Oosterbeek War Cemetery Grave 23.C.18, found at Bleijenbeek Castle in 1985 is Private John Penney, however there is no 100% proof of that, so he remains unknown and as it the marking on the stone at Oosterbeek.
+It is believed that the unknown at Arnhem-Oosterbeek War Cemetery Grave 23.C.18, found at Bleijenbeek Castle in 1985 is Private John Penney, however there is no 100% proof of that, so he remains unknown.

 No part of this website may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, copying of photographs, recording, scanning or any information storage, retrieval or archiving system, without the prior written permission of the author.